MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/lcow.md

 * Share a kernel with each other and the Moby VM, but not with the Windows host.
 * Have consistent storage and networking properties with Linux containers running on Linux (since they are running on a Linux VM).

-It also means the Linux container host (Moby VM) needs to be running Docker Daemon and all of Docker Daemon's dependencies.
+It also means that the Linux container host (Moby VM) needs to be running Docker Daemon and all of Docker Daemon's dependencies.

 To see if you're running with Moby VM, check Hyper-V Manager for Moby VM using either the Hyper-V Manager UI or by running `Get-VM` in a elevated PowerShell window.